migariane/HETMOR-Causal-Inference/README.md

 ### Title
-Effect modification and collapsability when estimating the effectiveness of public health interventions: A Monte Carlo Simulation
+Effect modification and collapsability when estimating the effectiveness of public health interventions: A Monte Carlo Simulation comparing classical multivariable regression adjustment versus the G-Formula based on a cancer epidemiology illustration

 ### Authors
 Miguel Angel Luque-Fernandez* 1,2,3; Daniel Redondo Sanchez 3; Michael Schomaker 4